Frequently Asked Questions

 Q: What types of cases do you work?

-A: Work is primarily focused on felony-level and complex legal matters.
-This includes discovery review, witness interviews, and case analysis.
-Assignments may involve full case work or targeted investigative support.
+A: We primarily handle felony-level and complex legal matters, including discovery review, witness interviews, and full or targeted case investigations.

 Q: Do you work court-appointed cases?

 A: Yes.
-Oceanline P.I. accepts both court-appointed and retained matters in Nueces County and surrounding areas.
+We accept both court-appointed and privately retained matters in Nueces County and surrounding areas.

-Q: Do I have to be involved in a criminal case to hire an investigator?
+Q: Do I have to be involved in a criminal case to hire you?

 Q: How is discovery handled?